 In 2022, SGS created a Personal Time Off Policy that enables graduate students to take personal time off each academic year.
 Under this policy, graduate students can take up to 15 business days per academic year (September to August) in personal time off, in addition to statutory holidays and days designated as University closures or holidays, to support their wellbeing and mental and physical health.
 The timing of personal time off can be flexible, as long as it does not interfere with their coursework or their grant/scholarship application deadlines.
+If a student is TAing and is considering taking some personal time off, they must follow the requirements with respect to TAing listed on the SGS webpage.

-You can visit SGS's Understanding Personal Time Off page to learn more about the specific details of the policy:
+You can visit SGS's webpage to learn more about the specific details of the policy: Understanding Personal Time Off - School of Graduate Studies (utoronto.ca) SGS and EEB encourage students to use the new policy to support their wellbeing.

-https://www.sgs.utoronto.ca/policies-guidelines/personal-time-off-policy/

-SGS and EEB encourage students to use the new policy to support your wellbeing.